andrewchambers/poolparty/README.md

 # Building

-Parts of poolparty are implemented in go, to build this you need a recent go compiler then run:
+Parts of poolparty are implemented in go, to build this you need a recent go compiler, jpm knows how to invoke go:
 ```
-$ cd cmd/poolparty
-$ go build
-$ cd ../poolparty-ctl
+$ cd poolparty
-$ go build
+$ jpm --verbose install
+...
 ```